HubertBaginski/TwitterSuicideML/README.md

 # TwitterSuicideML

+For a detailed documentation, see the method section of this paper: http://arxiv.org/abs/2112.04796

 Scripts for reproducing the Machine Learning analysis of the paper: Detecting Potentially Harmful and Protective Suicide-related Content on Twitter: Machine Learning Classification of Tweets

 1. clone this repository: